Sough

-A sough (pronounced /saʊ/ or /sʌf/) is an underground channel for draining water out of a mine.
-Ideally the bottom of the mine would be higher than the outlet, but where the mine sump is lower, water must be pumped up to the sough.
+A sough (pronounced /saʊ/ or /sʌf/) is an underground channel for draining water.

+It can be for draining mines; where the mine sump is lower than the outlet, water must be pumped up to the sough.

+It can also drain sloping farmland: these are to be found (at least) around the Pennine areas of East Lancashire to carry water from higher up, down through the clay based fields to reduce flooding and soft ground.

 Derbyshire lead mining

 The term is closely associated with the lead mining areas of Derbyshire (see Derbyshire lead mining history).
 Early Derbyshire lead mines were fairly shallow, since methods to remove water were inefficient and miners had to stop when they reached the water table.
 By digging soughs, miners found they could lower the water table and allow mines to be worked deeper.

 Soughs were typically dug from their open end near a stream or river back into the hillside beneath the mine to be drained.
 One sough would often drain more than one mine, since these were often very close, working the same vein of lead.
 This also helped spread the cost of digging the sough.
 Some soughs include branches to facilitate further drainage.

 Many soughs were dug throughout the 17th and 18th centuries.
 The falling price of lead brought the decline of the Derbyshire lead mining industry towards the end of the 19th century.